-A look at the evolution of NBC’s Olympics logos
+A look at the evolution of NBC’s Olympics logos: Updated for 2022

-NBC, which is the self proclaimed “America’s Olympics Network,” always invests significant time and energy into branding its coverage of each Olympic games — a design strategy that has evolved significantly over the years.
+Updated for 2022: NBC, which is the self-proclaimed “America’s Olympics Network,” always invests significant time and energy into branding its coverage of each Olympic games — a design strategy that has evolved significantly over the years.

-The logos and branding NBC creates are developed separately from the International Olympics Committee or the host city organizing committees.
-They are primarily used on air during the broadcasts, but also extend to mobile apps and other platforms.
+The logos and branding NBC creates are developed separately from the International Olympic Committee or the host city organizing committees.
+They are primarily used on air during the broadcasts and promos, but also extend to mobile apps and other platforms.

 Designing these logos can be a creative challenge because of the need to capture the look and feel of the host city or country while also being respectful of not using overly stereotypical design fallbacks.